mrWallaceMadeira/salesPitch/README.md

 # Computers: A sales pitch
-For our first act as a class, please watch [this video](https://youtu.be/GdonmCgg3lE)
+:tv: &nbsp; For our first act as a class, please watch [this video](https://youtu.be/GdonmCgg3lE)

 ### My Ronco Egg Scrambler&nbsp;:tm:
 > Computer science can be daunting to most people.
 It is a wide ranging subject & it's pieces aren't always related.
 It can often feel like the Ronco egg scrambler.